Pratt Street Power Plant

-The Pratt Street Power Plant — also known as the Pier Four Power Plant, The Power Plant, and Pratt Street Station — is a historic former power plant located in downtown Baltimore, Maryland, USA.
-It has undergone significant repurposing development since retirement and was listed on the National Register of Historic Places in 1987.
+The Pratt Street Power Plant—also known as the Pier IV Power Plant, The Power Plant, and Pratt Street Station—is a historic former power plant located in Downtown Baltimore, Maryland, United States.
+Since its decommissioning in 1973, it has been redeveloped several times for other uses, including the short-lived Six Flags Power Plant theme park.
+The building has been listed on the National Register of Historic Places since 1987.